dibyajyoti-chakrabarti/TECDIA-Submission/README.md

 # Jumbled Frames Reconstruction

 ## Overview

-This program attempts to reconstruct the original ordering of frames from a shuffled video (10s, 30 fps).
-It first tries a very fast centroid-based method using a background median.
-If that fails, it falls back to a deep-feature similarity + spectral ordering method.
+This project performs **video frame reordering** to reconstruct the original temporal sequence from a jumbled video.
+It assumes the input video contains a **single moving object** (for example, a walking person) against a **static background**.

+The reconstruction is based on analyzing the **horizontal movement** of the object across frames using **centroid tracking**.

 ## Setup
-1. Create a virtualenv (optional):
+1. Create a virtualenv:
 ```
 python -m venv venv
 source venv/bin/activate